 It’s 2020, and many Americans who once fought traffic on their daily commute and chatted around the coffee maker in their office have suddenly found themselves with a work-from-home job.
-And while some people can’t wait to get back to their usual in-office routine, others have discovered they’re more cut out for video meetings and staying in their pajama pants.
+And while some people can’t wait to get back to their usual in-office routine (and already have), others have discovered they’re more cut out for video meetings and staying in their pajama pants.
 And they still get work done too!

 This remote job involves transcribing things like medical notes from doctors, court sessions, professors’ lectures and even closed captioning for television!

 Ready to find your dream job?
 We'll show you how.

 Job description: A transcriptionist will listen to or watch audio or video files and type up what they hear.
 Sometimes, they even do it in real time for broadcasts like sporting events or award shows!

 Average pay: $15 hourly3

 Who it’s perfect for: Accurate (and quick!) typing skills, the ability to listen closely, and a background in English or secretarial work are a definite plus.

 Here’s the truth: People with high-powered jobs can be pretty disorganized.
 They often just need someone to help them take care of the tasks they don’t want to do.
 Thanks to all that, a job exists for you: virtual assistant.

 Job description: You’d handle the usual office duties (but from the comfort of your own home) like replying to emails, data entry, scheduling meetings and organizing calendars.